bm600/chess/notes.md

-Hello, this is the start of my chess project
+Hello!
+This is the start of my chess project